-- Link two TI-84 Plus CE graphing calculators using a unit-to-unit USB cable and then transfer a file by using [2nd] [link], SEND RECEIVE. - Use TI Connect CE Actions > Quit Exam Mode on Connected CE Calculators to quit the exam mode on any connected CE calculator.
-You may also send a calculator file to the connected CE calculator to quit from exam mode. - Use TI Connect CE to send a calculator file to the calculator. - Use the TI TestGuard[TM] App re-enable feature.
+- Link two TI-84 Plus CE Python graphing calculators using a unit-to-unit USB cable and then transfer a file by using 2nd [link], SEND RECEIVE. - Use TI ConnectTM CE Actions > Quit Exam Mode on Connected CE Calculators to quit the exam mode on any connected CE calculator.
+You may also send a calculator file to the connected CE calculator to quit from exam mode. - Use TI ConnectTM CE to send a calculator file to the calculator.